What We Do at the Dian Fossey Gorilla Fund

 The value of our work

-Fewer than 900 mountain gorillas are left in the world and the Grauer’s (eastern lowland) gorilla population is also endangered.
+Fewer than 900 mountain gorillas are left in the world and the Grauer’s (eastern lowland) gorilla population is believed to be in serious decline.
 In fact, all gorilla habitats are threatened.
-Gorillas help maintain a very delicate balance in the rainforest and healthy rainforests are a vitally important buffer against the ongoing global climate change that affects all of us.
+Gorillas help maintain a very delicate balance in the forest and healthy forests are a vitally important buffer against the ongoing global climate change that affects all of us.

-Conducting and promoting science and research by the Karisoke™ Research Center, often in collaboration with major universities in Africa, and in Congo by the community-based reserves; the Tayna Center for Conservation Biology; and the Dian Fossey Gorilla Fund's Grauer's new gorilla monitoring project.
+Conducting and promoting science and research often in collaboration with major universities, is another important aspect of our work.
 Karisoke’s daily collection of mountain gorilla demographic, behavioral and environmental data has produced one of the longest-running studies of any primate.

-Helping people who live near the gorillas to improve their health and quality of life and become stewards of their own natural environment, through a variety of health, education, and development projects in partnership with the communities and government agencies.
+Helping people who live near the gorillas to improve their health and quality of life is important to conservation success as well.
+We do this through a variety of health, education, and development projects in partnership with communities, other organizations and government agencies.